hpe-dev-incubator/hpe-dev-portal/content/blog/calling-all-developers-make-your-voices-heard.md

 Using the data acquired through this research, SlashData produces “State of the Developer Nation” reports twice a year.
 You can find these free reports [here](https://www.slashdata.co/free-resources?section=subscribe).
 The data derived from these reports makes its way back to technology companies to address the current needs of developers around the world.
 You can use these reports yourself to understand how the industry continues to evolve and make the right choices for your business.

 Don’t wait!
-This wave of the survey is only available until February 8, 2021.
+This wave of the survey is only available until August 4, 2021.
 Although it’s promoted by several other media partners, we would grateful if you could use [our link](https://www.developereconomics.net/?member_id=hpe) to participate in the survey because it will provide us with specific data on how we can best address your needs.
 Feel free to forward this link to customers, partners, colleagues and friends who might also be interested in participating.